subhodeepb24/backend_assignment/readme.txt

   }
 ]

+Example:
+[
+  {
+    _id: "Endoplasmic reticulum",
+    children: []
+  },
+  {
+    _id: "Mitochondria",
+    children: []
+  },
+  {
+    _id: "Golgi body",
+    children: []
+  },
+  {
+    _id: "Ribosomes",
+    children: []
+  },
+  {
+    _id: "Identify the following membrane systems and organelles from diagrams and electron micrographs:",
+    children: ["Endoplasmic reticulum", "Mitochondria", "Golgi body", "Ribosomes"] },
+  {
+    _id: "Cell Structure and Organisation",
+    children: ["Endoplasmic reticulum", "Mitochondria", "Golgi body", "Ribosomes", "Identify the following membrane systems and organelles from diagrams and electron micrographs:"]
+  }
+]

 Reasoning behind schema choice: We store all descendants (all children below current node) in the 'children' array so as to ensure fast and efficient retrieval of all relevant topics for which question numbers need to be retrieved based on the search topic.
-The trade-off hear is that add and update operations of nodes will be slightly more tediuos since they will need to add and update in multiple node levels across a tree path.
+The trade-off here is that add and update operations of nodes will be slightly more tedious since they will need to add and update in multiple node levels across a tree path.
 The alternative approach can be to store only the immediate children nodes in the children array, in which case, the search logic will have to recursively find all relevant topics (children nodes) by traversing through multiple tree paths which might lead to the Search API being slower and less efficient.
 And since, retrieval is a more common